leeyadong/cross_domain_gesture_dataset/README.md

 User S-User Y (7) | 7 Users x 1 Room x 5 Locations x (6 Gestures x 5 Instances + 60 Negative samples) = 2450 Samples

 # How to access the dataset
-To obtain the dataset, please sign the [agreement](https://github.com/DI-HGR/cross_domain_gesture_dataset/blob/e902fcc525894ea79621460eaf5edf7eba5b4d95/datasetAgreement.pdf), scan and send it to yadongli@mail.ustc.edu.cn.
-Then you will receive a notification email which includes the download links of the dataset within three days.
+To obtain the dataset, please sign the [agreement](datasetAgreement.pdf), scan and send it to yadongli@mail.ustc.edu.cn.
+You will receive a notification email which includes the download links of the dataset in three days.

 ## Citation
--If you use this dataset, please cite the following paper [[PDF]](https://arxiv.org/pdf/2111.06195v2.pdf):
+-If you use this dataset, please cite the following paper :

-@misc{DIGesture,
-      title={Towards Domain-Independent and Real-Time Gesture Recognition Using mmWave Signal},
+**Y. Li et al., "Towards Domain-Independent and Real-Time Gesture Recognition Using Mmwave Signal," in IEEE Transactions on Mobile Computing, 2022, doi: 10.1109/TMC.2022.3207570.**
-      author={Yadong Li and Dongheng Zhang and Jinbo Chen and Jinwei Wan and Dong Zhang and Yang Hu and Qibin Sun and Yan Chen},
-      year={2021},
-      eprint={2111.06195},
-      archivePrefix={arXiv},
-      primaryClass={cs.CV}
-}

 -You may also be interested in the Human Indoor Behavior Exclusive RF dataset [HIBER](https://github.com/wuzhiwyyx/HIBER/tree/master)